 The maps in multiplayer will now rotate each month, and night mode on maps will not be available in Quick Match.
-The maps available in Quick Match Multiplayer during Y4S4 include: Bank, Border, Chalet, Clubhouse, Coastline, Consulate, Fortress, Hereford Base, Kafe Dostoyevsky, Kanal, Oregon, Outback, Skyscraper, and Villa.
+The maps available in Quick Match Multiplayer during Y4S4.3 include: Bank, Border, Chalet, Clubhouse, Coastline, Consulate, Fortress, Kafe Dostoyevsky, Kanal, Oregon, Skyscraper, Theme Park, Villa, and Yacht.

 The Preparation Phase lasts 0:43, while the Action Phase in Casual lasts 3:30.
 All defender locations are randomly selected, and attackers can select one of several spawn points.
 Teams switch between attacking or defending after every round.

 To win a game in Casual, a team most win a total of three rounds.
 If the teams tie 2-2, the game goes into overtime where the winner of the next round wins the match.

 Unranked is the multiplayer playlist for players who take the game a bit more seriously and wish to test their skills.

 Only Operators who have reached Clearance Level 10 can access the Unranked playlist.
 This playlist has all of the same rules as Ranked.
 The only difference is your rank and MMR will not be affected.
 Read more on the rules of Ranked below.

 Ranked is the toughest multiplayer playlist in Rainbow Six Siege.
 After playing ten full matches of ranked, an Operator will earn a rank icon next to their profile.
 All future games for the remainder of the season will match the Operator with others of a similar rank.